epopisces/template_api_wrapper/README.md

 ## Initialize the Template for Use (recommended)

-This template includes a vscode task to automate the replacement of placeholder variables and other cleanup actions for convenience
+This template includes a VSCode Task to automate the replacement of placeholder variables and other cleanup actions for convenience

 It makes the following assumptions:
 * the user returned by `git config user.name` is the author